Roy Meadow: Career

-Munchausen Syndrome by Proxy
+Munchausen syndrome by proxy

-In 1977, in The Lancet medical journal, Meadow published the theory which was to make him famous.

-Sufferers of his postulated Munchausen Syndrome by Proxy or MSbP (a name coined by Meadow himself) harm or fake symptoms of illness in persons under their care (usually their own children) in order to gain the attention and sympathy of medical personnel.
-This claim was based upon the extraordinary behaviour of two mothers: one had (Meadow claimed) poisoned her toddler with excessive quantities of salt.
+In 1977, in The Lancet medical journal, Meadow proposed the existence of a disorder that he called Munchausen syndrome by proxy or MSbP, whose sufferers claim harm or fake symptoms of illness in persons under their care (usually their own children) in order to gain the attention and sympathy of medical personnel.
+Meadow postulated the syndrome based on the behaviour of two mothers: one had poisoned her toddler with excessive quantities of salt.
 The other had introduced her own blood into her baby's urine sample.
 Although it was initially regarded with scepticism, MSbP soon gained a following amongst doctors and social workers.

 Expert testimony

 In 1993, Meadow gave expert testimony at the trial of Beverley Allitt, a paediatric nurse accused (and later found guilty) of murdering several of her patients.

 Meadow went on to testify in many other trials, many of which concerned cases previously diagnosed as cot death or sudden infant death syndrome (SIDS).
 Meadow was convinced that many apparent cot deaths were the result of physical abuse.
 Families that had suffered more than one cot death were to attract particular attention: "There is no evidence that cot deaths runs in families", said Meadow, "but there is plenty of evidence that child abuse does".
 His rule of thumb was that "unless proven otherwise, one cot death is tragic, two is suspicious and three is murder".

-Although this dictum is believed not to have originated from Meadow's own lips, it has become almost universally known as Meadow's law.
+This has become known as Meadow's law.